 Confirmation celebrates the full outpouring of the Holy Spirit on a baptised person, completing and strengthening the grace given by the Spirit in Baptism.
 It marks the Christian as a follower of Christ and a full member of the Church.

-Confirmation will take place in Piltown on the 27th of March 2022.
+Confirmation will take place in the Church of the Assumption Piltown on Saturday 12th May, 2024.

 In our parish, children normally celebrate Confirmation in Sixth Class.
 Much of the preparation is carried out in school with the parish offering a complimentary preparation programme.